Educational Psychology Courses

 EDUF 7130 – Learning Theories and Applications (3)

-Examines the principles and theories of learning that serve as the basis for educational models and practices.
-Special emphasis is given to recent empirical findings and to practical applications and theory to educational settings.
+This course examines the principles and theories of learning that serve as a basis for educational models, practice, and assessment.
+Special emphasis is given to recent empirical findings and to practical applications of theory to a variety of educational settings.

 EDUF 7140 – Learning, Cognition, and Curriculum (3)